 Applicability: Duplicate name collisions

 ICANN released a second proposal on October 4, 2013.
-[49] The August 2013 proposal was on collision risk mitigation; this subsequent proposal was on managing collisions that occurred.
+[49] The first proposal was on collision risk mitigation; this subsequent proposal was on managing collisions that occurred.
 The proposal stated that ICANN would have a name collision occurrence management framework developed.
 The framework would be used for each applied-for TLD to assess the likelihood of collisions and their potential impact, and to help create a name collision occurrence assessment for the TLD.
-Each assessment would also include suggested mitigations for SLDs within that TLD, such as blocking particular SLDs (temporarily or indefinitely).
+Each assessment would include suggested mitigations for SLDs within that TLD, such as blocking particular SLDs (temporarily or indefinitely).
 The proposal also stated ICANN would perform outreach to raise public awareness of name collisions and to educate network operators and software and equipment manufacturers about name collisions and how they can mitigate them.

 Appendix I of the October proposal provided ICANN’s response to the public comments on the August proposal.
 Responses of particular interest are as follows: